 Doing farming means that you need to be able to do everything: be a vet, nurse, builder, plumber, electrician, handyman, and more.
 But delegate boring repetitive tasks is a great way to free your time for more important business development activities.

 It is for sure a challenge to find a good employee.
-In this case, you can partner with your neighbor.
+In this case, you can partner with your neighbour.
 We know from the experience of our customers that it can work quite successfully.

 Having somebody else working on your farm can cause a lot of managing issues too.